Lisa and Simon Thomas have been travelling the world for an incredible eleven years. We catch up with them in an extended interview to find out more…

 What was your least favourite place?

 That’s a tough one.
 There are good days and bad days in every country but as for the riding the country we would choose not to go back to on big bikes would have to be India.
 This was however just the riding… we loved India for everything else it has to offer but the riding is a friggin’ nightmare.
-You know how India got its name?
+Do you know how India got its name?

 I’ll Never Drive It Again!